SoftDev4Research/4OSS-lesson/_episodes/05-contributions.md

 {: .discussion}

-If you are not yet convinced that having your project open for contributions is a great idea, we can go through some questions that potential contributors to your open source project might want you to consider.
+If you are not yet convinced that having your project open for contributions is a great idea, we can go through some questions that a potential contributor might ask.

 1. Where can I contribute?
 2. How can I contribute?